-Reupholstering a chair can allow you to rescue your comfy favorite lounger that's seen better days, or can breathe new life into a piece of furniture that's been in the family for generations.
-You can even upcycle a piece of furniture from the thrift store, which will save you money over springing for new furniture.
-While reupholstering an old piece of furniture might sound like a fun DIY project between you and a staple gun, upholstery is more than just stapling fabric – it is a skill that can be mastered only with time and practice.
-It may be best to skip the DIY this time and entrust your beloved chair or sofa to a professional upholsterer.
+Although reupholstering an old piece of furniture might sound like a fun DIY project, it's more than just stapling fabric — it's a skill that can be mastered only with time and practice.
+So, it may be best to skip the DIY this time and entrust your beloved chair or couch to a professional upholsterer.
+Keep reading to learn more about the cost to reupholster a chair and get free estimates in your area.

 What's in this cost guide?

 - How much does it cost to reupholster a leather chair?

 - How much does it cost to reupholster a recliner?